Setting Our Course: Yukon First Nations Self-Government - Indigenous and Northern Affairs Canada video

 Setting Our Course: Yukon First Nations Self-Government

-For more information about Indigenous and Northern Affairs Canada, visit http://www.aadnc-aandc.gc.ca.
+For more information about the federal department of Crown-Indigenous Relations and Northern Affairs Canada, visit https://www.canada.ca/en/crown-indigenous-relations-northern-affairs.html

 Sculpted by time...Canada's Yukon is vast and wild.
 Yet for ten thousand years, this land nurtured people who called it home.
 Although the terrain is unchanging, the Yukon's Political landscape is being transformed.